sarahblay/rc-docs/docs/gaaonboarding/gaaonboarding.md

 ---

 # GAA on-boarding

-# Working with the UBC Library Research Commons
 {: .no_toc }

 These pages are primarily here for our GAAs to help you get up and running and be able to return to these pages if you forget something.